 You will also want a large cheese grater to shred the soap as well as a bucket, whisk and large spoon for mixing.

-Present Brandi jumping in here: “when I first started making this detergent I used a cheese grater to get the castile soap into small peices, by my third or forth batch I had purchased a food processor (for the kitchen) and started to use that instead.”
+Edit: jumping in here to note that when I first started making this detergent I used a cheese grater to get the castile soap into small peices, by my third or forth batch I had purchased a food processor (for the kitchen) and started to use that instead.

 Don’t be overwhelmed.